mirai73/bedrock-fm-javascript/README.md

 messages.push({ role: "human", message: "What did you say your name was?" });
 ```

-The last message role should always be `"humamn"`.
+The last message role should always be `"human"`.

 Call the foundation model with